Stress is an inevitable part of life, but how you manage it can make a difference in your overall well-being.

 8. Have face time with a friend

 Face-to-face interaction counteracts the sympathetic response, reducing our stress naturally.
 Connecting with a friend and sharing any challenges you may be facing can be deeply calming and it may strengthen the bond between you.
 Building and maintaining a network of friends can also improve your resilience when life’s stressors build up.

 9. Take a deep breath

 When all else fails, take a deep breath.
 Deep diaphragmatic breathing turns on the parasympathetic response by stimulating the vagus nerve.
-Breathing deeply from the abdomen can be a great strategy in an acute moment of stress because you can do it just about anywhere.
+Breathing deeply can be a great strategy in an acute moment of stress because you can do it just about anywhere.
 Try taking slow, rhythmic belly breaths at a rate of about five to six breaths per minute to deepen your relaxation.

-By Marissa Marchioni, OTD, OTR/L
+by Marissa Marchioni, OTD, OTR/L